Condition Monitoring Definition

-- Preventive Maintenance – Condition monitoring can provide information so these time-based activities can be optimized.
+- Preventive Maintenance – This is a proactive approach to maintenance where regular and planned activities are performed on equipment and machinery to prevent potential issues and avoid unexpected breakdowns.
+Monitoring machine conditions can provide information so these time-based activities can be optimized.
 It promotes more of the, “If it isn’t broken, don’t mess with it” mindset.

-- Predictive Maintenance – The only way to understand what the failure modes are and how fast they are progressing is to monitor various parameters on the machine (a.k.a.
-Condition Monitoring).
+- Predictive Maintenance – The only way to understand what the failure modes are and how fast they are progressing is to monitor various parameters on the machine.

 - Proactive Maintenance – To engineer out the failure modes.
 Knowing which ones exist on the machine and how fast they can progress is a key portion of this activity.

 What role does condition monitoring play within predictive maintenance?

 - Increase in machine uptime.
 Machine uptime refers to when a machine or system is performing its expected functions without any hitches.
 Businesses that use the appropriate monitoring solution will keep their machines in top form, thereby ensuring that production doesn’t stop due to unforeseen machinery breakdowns and that the company doesn’t record losses.

 - Make Preventive Maintenance more efficient.
 As we’ve mentioned, monitoring the condition of machinery helps identify the failure modes of a machine and address them before they happen.
 This makes the company’s effort towards machine maintenance more efficient since engineers know the precise spots to review and repair.

 - Improve maintenance planning.
 Maintenance planning refers to the schedule you keep for maintaining your equipment.
 A well-functioning monitoring system helps to draw up a better roster for this exercise.
 The business knows the right engineers and technicians to call for a specific repair and if special expertise is needed.